Danwakeem/OSProject1/README.md

 # HEY ANDY

-This code is pretty awful I am just trying to get it done quickly so we can write our paper.
+This code is pretty awful so sorry if it is hard to follow.
+I am just trying to get it done quickly so we can write our paper.

 ### Things we have left to do
 - ~~Implement FIFO~~